admtlab/GIO.G/README.md

 In order to run our web interface, run ```sbt run``` from the root directory.
 Then go to <http://localhost:9000> to see the running web application.

+To simplify running the web interface, we have also included a dockerfile to run GIO.G in a docker container.

+1. Build Image
+    ```
+    docker build -t GIO.G .
+    ```
+2. Start Container
+    ```
+    docker run -it -p 9000:9000 GIO.G
+    ```

 ## Running - Command-line Interface

 If you'd rather use the graph generator itself, without the web interface: